2017-2018 fact sheet

 - More than 6,200 peer-reviewed manuscripts and more than 1,650 reviews and book chapter citations for Department of Internal Medicine faculty during the past three years.

-- Residents average approximately four Mayo-sponsored trips for scientific presentation and one trip for attendance per resident during the second and third years.
+- Residents average approximately four Mayo-paid trips for scientific presentation and one trip for attendance per resident during the second and third years.

-- Mayo ranks No. 1 in number of winners nationally in the American College of Physicians Resident Research Competition since inception.
+- Mayo Clinic's campus in Rochester ranks No. 1 in number of winners nationally in the American College of Physicians Resident Research Competition since inception.

-- Over three years, residents spend on average about 50 percent of their time in outpatient settings or consults and about 50 percent of their time on inpatient ward services (general medicine and subspecialty).
+- Residents have time that is well-balanced between outpatient clinics, inpatient consults and inpatient ward services (general medicine and subspecialty).
 For more information, see Resident Responsibilities.

 - There are 23 inpatient teaching services.
-All patients on teaching services are cared for by teams of residents and a single supervising attending.
+All patients on teaching services are cared for by teams of interns and residents and a single supervising attending.
 There are no private patients or attendings.

 - Of the more than 600 faculty, about 200 are selected to work with residents on the basis of evaluations from the residents.

-- Duty-hour limits: We are fully committed to the ACGME guidelines for duty hours.
-Interns work no more than 16 hours when on duty.
-Long call occurs one in four nights on inpatient services for PGY-2 and PGY-3 residents.
+- Work-hour limits: We are fully committed to the ACGME guidelines for work hours.
 A variety of mechanisms are employed to ensure compliance with the ACGME guidelines.
 See Resident Responsibilities.

 - Each resident completes a three-year curriculum in evidence-based medicine and presents at the Clinical Decision-Making Journal Club as a participant and tutor for interns.
 See Curriculum.